51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 [#](@ref UACH_Guidance)
 # Guidance

 UA-CH has several different mechanisms for accessing these values.
-The following section explains our recommendations for different use-cases.
+This section explains our recommendations for different use-cases.

 - Our Pipeline API is running on-premise on the web server sending responses to the end-user:
   - If you are using our web integration, ensure the `SetHeaderBrowserAccept-CH`, `SetHeaderHardwareAccept-CH` and `SetHeaderPlatformAccept-CH` properties are included (all properties are included by default for on-premise).
 Our software will ensure the `Accept-CH` header is set to request the client hints you need from the browser.
   - If you are not using our web integration, see the 'non-integrated' section on the [UA-CH Headers page](@ref DeviceDetection_Features_UACH_Headers)
-- Our Pipeline API is running on-premise as part of a B2B service endpoint (i.e. not serving responses to end-users directly):
+- Our Pipeline API is running on-premise as part of a system that is not serving responses to end-users directly:
   - Ideally, we recommend you ask your clients to set `Delegate-CH` or `Permissions-Policy`.
 This will allow their user's browser to send UA-CH values to your service.
 See the 'B2B service supplier' section on the [UA-CH Headers page](@ref DeviceDetection_Features_UACH_Headers) for instructions.
   - If the above is not feasible, and/or you want a backup option in case your clients do not implement the required changes, then you can use the UA-CH JavaScript API to retrieve the values.
 See the 'non-integrated' section on the [UA-CH JavaScript page](@ref DeviceDetection_Features_UACH_Javascript) for instructions.
 - Calling our cloud service from client-side code: